alxmcr/cupcake-ui/README.md

 - Multiple color palette.
 - Different spacing: line-height and letter-spacing.
 - Research about more box-shadow best practices with Tailwind.
-- Research more about naming conventions or complete the missing information.
 - Reduce scope about scrollbar and styles definition.
+- Atomic design and naming conventions, we need some research about missing information

 ## Next releases